 However, the good news is that it looks like the iPhone 12 will be getting the major update that Apple fans were expecting last year (better late than never, eh?).
-This includes at least one 5G capable model, new cameras, a new design and a new screen.
+This includes four 5G capable models, new cameras, a new design and a new screen.

 When will the iPhone 12 be released?

-While it's almost certain that we'll see at least one iPhone 12 model launched in September 2020, there is speculation that we might not see at least one of the iPhone 12 models until 2021.
-This is apparently due to a mixture of issues, including perfecting the design of the mmWave antenna (a very vital aspect, considering that mmWave is notorious for delivering lightning-fast internet speeds, but also being prone to having its signal easily blocked).
+As the world has grappled with the grip of coronavirus over the past few months, we've seen plenty of rumors saying that the iPhone 12 was likely to be delayed – with one report even speculating that we might not see at least one of the iPhone 12 models until 2021.
+This was due to a mixture of issues, including perfecting the design of the mmWave antenna (a very vital aspect, considering that mmWave is notorious for delivering lightning-fast internet speeds, but also being prone to having its signal easily blocked).

-There's also the dark cloud of coronavirus looming over iPhone 12 production as well.
-We've heard reports that the iPhone 12 release dates could be staggered by model, with the smaller devices coming sooner after the launch and the larger ones arriving around a month later.
+We also heard reports that the iPhone 12 release dates could be staggered by model, with the smaller devices coming sooner after the launch and the larger ones arriving around a month later.